The Power of Commercial Real Estate Data Analysts: Unlocking the Potential of Your Data

 2. The role of commercial real estate data analysts: Why you need them

 While not every firm will require data scientists, the importance of data analysis in a CRE enterprise cannot be overstated.
-Data analysts take structured data and run mathematical calculations and analyses on it, a process that is invaluable when dealing with large volumes of records.
+Commercial real estate data analysts take structured data and run mathematical calculations and analyses on it, a process that is invaluable when dealing with large volumes of records.
 However, most emerging and mid-market firms don’t need to dig so deep as to require a data scientist.

 Every CRE leader should make data and analytics a core business component.
 The more data you have, use, and analyze, the more powerful your organization will become.
 Fortunately, this shift towards becoming data-centric doesn’t have to happen overnight.
 It can be done gradually or with the help of companies that provide data management solutions.